 The past year, in particular, has seen significant progress in conversational commerce, according to the institute’s report, “Conversational Commerce, Why Consumers Are Embracing Voice Assistants in Their Lives.”
 Prior to the prevalence of home speakers, voice assistants were restricted to chatbots accessed via messaging apps for shopping.
 Today’s voice-activated personal assistants have changed that paradigm.

-More than 40 large retailers, including Walmart, Target, Costco, Walgreens and Home Depot, have partnered with Google to pioneer voice-based shopping via Google Express.
-Google has also added support allowing Google Home users to place voice-activated orders to select store partners.
+Capgemini notes that dozens of large retailers recently partnered with Google to pioneer voice-based shopping via Google Express, including for Google Home users to place voice-activated orders with certain stores.
 The technology that makes all of that happen only continues to improve.
 Amazon recently launched a new generation of devices as part of its Echo line, which now boasts improved conversational capability, better memory, improved voice recognition and an experience that’s more akin to natural human interaction.

 Voice Assistants Represent a Growing Market